msolefonte/tww2-vco2-submod-military/docs/README.md

 # Military Victory Conditions

 Military victory conditions should be quite similar, so all the factions have the same objectives to achieve it.
-The only exception are horde factions, which have to raze and loot more, as they can not hold settlements.
+In addition, only standard factions are going to have this kind of victory, which means it is not going to be available for horde factions.

 ## Conditions

-### Normal factions

 * Occupy, loot, raze or sack 150 different settlements
 * Own 100 regions
-* Own 160 units

-### Horde factions

-* Raze or sack 200 settlements
 * Own 160 units

 ## Mods supported